chrysmun/landmarkness/readme.txt

 N. Kobyshev, H. Riemenschneider, A. Bodis-Szomoru, L. Van Gool http://varcity.eu/publication.html

+The code takes a 3D pointcloud (.ply) and calculates the Kobyshev score as described in Eq.
+2 to measure the 3D saliency.
+The output are the KNNs, the score, a visualization and the features.

 /// requirements
-* PCL v1.7
+ PCL v1.7
-* OMP [optional]
+ OMP [optional]

 /// compile.sh
   mkdir build
   cd build
   cmake ..
   make -j8

 /// run.sh
   build/landmarkness ../data/fraumunster.ply

 /// example output:
   Reading ../data/fraumunster.ply